Streamline your WinUI 3 / Windows App SDK development workflow with GitHub Copilot Chat

 In Visual Studio, select View > GitHub Copilot Chat.

-This opens the GitHub Copilot Chat pane on the left side of the Visual Studio window.
+This opens the GitHub Copilot Chat pane on right side of the Visual Studio window, depending on your configuration.
 You can use this chat window to ask Copilot for help with your code.
 This technique is useful when you're working across multiple files and don't mind explicitly specifying the files that need to change, and it's the technique we'll focus on in this how-to.

 Prompting through inline Copilot Chat